Exploring dynamical phase transitions with cold atoms in an optical cavity: Effective spin model

 while spontaneous emission on the atomic transition and single-particle homogeneous broadening of the ensemble are described by

-The latter is attributed to a range of effects, including: motion of the atoms in the optical lattice, background collisions, inhomogenous energy shifts caused by the drive and additional off-resonant excited states.
+The latter is attributed to a range of effects, including: motion of the atoms in the optical lattice and background collisions.
 Other effects such as phase noise on our drive laser and broadening due to a non-magic optical lattice have been addressed experimentally and reduced as much as possible.

-The effective spin model for the atomic dynamics which is presented in the manuscript [Eqs.~\ref{eqn:Hamiltonian} and \ref{eqn:InhomHamiltonian}] is obtained from Eq.~(\ref{eqn:ALMasterEq}) by a sequence of frame transformations and separate adiabatic elimination of the injected field and intracavity fluctuations.
+The effective spin model for the atomic dynamics which is presented in the manuscript [Eqs.~(1) and (10)] is obtained from Eq.~(\ref{eqn:ALMasterEq}) by a sequence of frame transformations and separate adiabatic elimination of the injected field and intracavity fluctuations.
 Briefly, we first move to the rotating frame $\hat{a} \to \hat{a}e^{i\omega_p t}$ and then $\hat{\sigma}^+_i \to \hat{\sigma}^+_i e^{-i\omega_p t}$.
 The master equation becomes

 where the effective Hamiltonian is